-Even preschoolers will be able to manage the 114 steps to the top of the 90-foot-tall Harbour Town Lighthouse, one of the most beloved landmarks on Hilton Head Island and a focal point of Harbour Town's waterfront enclave of shops and restaurants.
-Note: Harbour Town is located inside the gated Sea Pines Resort, which requires a day pass to visit.
+Even preschoolers will be able to manage the 114 steps to the top of the 90-foot-tall Harbour Town Lighthouse, one of the most beloved landmarks on Hilton Head Island.
+The lighthouse is the focal point of Harbour Town's waterfront enclave of shops and restaurants, which allows for a tasty meal after working up an appetite.

 Sessions are tailored specifically to the player's interests, ability level, and schedule, with options such as the Short Shot Clinic, Super Shots Clinic, Junior Grand Slam, Junior Stroke of the Day, and more.
-The adult program is awesome, too.
+The adult program is fantastic, too.

 If tennis isn't the sport of choice for your youngster, the site also provides lessons in golf and fishing.

 Toddlers and preschoolers will have a ball checking out the hands-on fun at The Sandbox, an interactive children's museum with plenty of role-playing and dress-up exhibits designed for kids six and under.
 Highlights include a construction zone, kitchen, pirate ship, climbing wall, and spaceship.

 During the summer, The Sandbox holds a weekly camp, teaching children art and related educational activities that culminate in an original craft for them to take back home.

 Get up close and personal with nature on a scenic ride through an 11-mile inland lagoon system at Palmetto Dunes.
 Along the way, you may spy herons, egrets, turtles, and maybe even an alligator.
 The calm waters of the lagoon make it ideal for beginners.
 A variety of kayaks and canoes is available from Hilton Head Outfitters.

 Note: The minimum age to use a kayak or canoes is five years old.